 - a.
 Coordinate with OFBank CPC on the scheduled audit, submission of data/information, and audit requirements; - b.
 Conduct walkthrough of processes; - c.
 Perform audit of business units/processes/systems, and provide Comment Sheet/Summary of Findings; - d.
 Conduct pre and final exit conferences; - e.
 Provide Final Audit Report within 30 banking days after the final exit and list of unresolved audit observations; and - f.
-Monitor quarterly the updates on OFBank's correction and corrective action plans/taken to address the root cause/s of the risks on outstanding observations.
+Monitor quarterly the updates on OFBank's correction and corrective action plans/taken to address the root cause/s of the risks on outstanding observations a.
+Ensure that all business units are informed of the schedule of audit and the required reports/documents;